Conservatory Cost

 • Choose a smaller conservatory over a larger one – this is obvious, but the smaller the foundations, less glazing etc., as well as less heating, lighting etc., stands to make you a big saving.

-• Choosing a new conservatory is most people’s choice, but a second hand/used one can be a great bargain.
+• Choosing a new conservatory is most people’s choice, but a second-hand/used one can be a great bargain.
 So long as it has been taken apart carefully and is in great condition, you will only end up paying for your foundations and assembly.

 • Instead of going to a conservatory specialist and paying to customise your new building, consider getting one ‘off the shelf’.
-Some larger DIY shops now sell complete conservatory packs, and where you’ll lose out on choice, you’ll make up for in savings.
+Some larger DIY shops now sell complete conservatory packs, and where you’ll lose out on choice, you’ll make up for it in savings.

 • Ensure you have a clear purpose for the new room(s) before you begin your search.
 You’ll need more sockets and lights for the kitchen (which will be used all day, every day).
 However, a crafting or reading room may only need a little heating and space for a comfy armchair.